 We recommend you to bring a sweater or a jacket as it is a little chilly, comfortable closed shoes, and food if you like.
 There are some picnic areas you can rest and have lunch at as well as a restaurant.

-If you are coming in rainy season, make sure to bring a waterproof backpack or protection for your electronics.
+If you are coming in rainy season, make sure to bring a waterproof backpacks.
 Also make sure to bring a waterproof rain jacket like this one since it is likely to rain or at least sprinkle during those months.
 It does get a bit chilly so a jacket is useful.

 The walk around the volcano and the lake are really lovely and it’s a great way to get introduced to the nature of Costa Rica!